KonnorRogers/personal-site/src/_posts/2023-06-07-maintain-scroll-position-in-turbo-without-data-turbo-permanent.md

 ---
 title: Maintain scroll position in Turbo without data-turbo-permanent
-categories: ["turbo", "rails", "webdev", "javascript"]
+categories: turbo, rails, webdev, javascript
 date: 2023-06-07 20:44:01 UTC
 description: |
   Alright, this will be short and sweet for future me.
-Maintaining scroll position is notoriously...---
+Maintaining scroll position is notoriously...
+---

 Alright, this will be short and sweet for future me.